 Dean, School of Business Administration; Professor of Management

-Dr. Mero has a comprehensive backround in organization in a multitude of companies including the Association to Advance Collegiate Schools of Buisness and the United States Air Force Academy.
+Dr. Mero has a comprehensive background in organization in a multitude of companies including the Association to Advance Collegiate Schools of Business and the United States Air Force Academy.
 His experience also includes human resources and program development.

-- Ph.D., business administration/organziational behavior, University of Florida
+- PhD, business administration/organizational behavior, University of Florida

 - Organizational Behavior

 - Organization Theory